Snowflake-Labs/EDMC-CDMC-v1-14-Control_Mapping/README.md

 Steps to create the Alation parts are as follows:
 1. If using the Alation instance on-premise, install the Alation.
 This is not required if using an Alation cloud-managed instance.
+2. Request CDMC instance backup file from Alation by mailing john.wills@alation.com.
-2. Restore the instance backup file.
+3. Restore the instance backup file.
-3. Switch on Alation Analytics.
+4. Switch on Alation Analytics.
-4. Copy the data quality test harness python script files (DQ_Driver.py and dq_rules.csv) to the Alation one_off_scripts directory using the Alation shell.
+5. Copy the data quality test harness python script files (DQ_Driver.py and dq_rules.csv) to the Alation one_off_scripts directory using the Alation shell.
-5. Use CRON to schedule DQ_Driver.py to execute once an hour.
+6. Use CRON to schedule DQ_Driver.py to execute once an hour.
-6. Copy all policy bot python script files to the Alation one_off_scripts directory using the Alation shell.
+7. Copy all policy bot python script files to the Alation one_off_scripts directory using the Alation shell.
-7. Use CRON to schedule each policy bot python script file to execute once every 15 minutes.
+8. Use CRON to schedule each policy bot python script file to execute once every 15 minutes.
-8. Create an Entitlement Audit Report using a BI tool that queries Alation Analytics and embed the report in the catalog page entitled Entitlement Audit Tracking.
+9. Create an Entitlement Audit Report using a BI tool that queries Alation Analytics and embed the report in the catalog page entitled Entitlement Audit Tracking.